growlitheharpo/sidesaver/readme.md

 Some big limitations:
 * It will not remember which files it was watching between program sessions.
-* You cannot specify the naming convention of the backup files (yet!)
+* You cannot specify the naming convention of the backup files